mamurak/predictive-maint/docs/image-detection-inference-demo.md

 Switch to OpenShift and move to the pods view.
 In a couple of minutes, you should have a new pod Running and Ready for your inference application.
 Click the link on the left of the red highlighted box.
 ![images/3-inference-demo/image4.png](images/3-inference-demo/image4.png)

-Click Logs and you should shortly see multiple inferences being made in realtime - indicating whether it is seeing a person, or a background without a person:
+Click Logs and you should shortly see multiple inferences being made in realtime - indicating whether the model is detecting a person, or a background without a person:
 ![images/3-inference-demo/image5.png](images/3-inference-demo/image5.png)

-Put your hand in front of your webcam, so it can;t see you.
+Put your hand in front of your webcam, so it can't see you.
 Within a few seconds, the object reported should change from ***Person*** to ***Background***

+Close down both terminals on your laptop.

 Next we'll retrain our model so it can recognise objects other than a Person.